-The Augusta Victoria Hospital (AVH) is a medical center of excellence, providing health care services and other health programs since 1950.
+Augusta Victoria Hospital (AVH) stands as a beacon of medical excellence, offering a wide array of healthcare services since its establishment in 1950.
 It is operated by the Lutheran World Federation (LWF).
 The hospital was established in partnership with the United Nations Relief and Works Agency (UNRWA) for Palestine Refugees as a major medical facility to care for Palestinian refugees following the 1948 conflict.

 Located at the top of the Mount of Olives, East Jerusalem, AVH is one of six specialized hospitals in the East Jerusalem Hospital Network, which has contributed to the development of the Palestinian health care system and the education of healthcare workers and specialists.
 Its specialized services include comprehensive cancer and diabetes care, kidney care and dialysis, skilled nursing and long-term care.